MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

 ---
 title: How to Quote an Assemble-to-Order Sale | Microsoft Docs
-description: "You can use assembly management to customise an assembly item to a customer’s request during the sales process."
+description: You can use assembly management to customise an assembly item to a customer’s request during the sales process.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article